 The 2009 Plan and 2012 Plan allow for the early exercise of stock options.
 The consideration received for an early exercise of an option is considered to be a deposit of the exercise price, and the related dollar amount is recorded as a liability and reflected in accrued expenses and other current liabilities and other liabilities in the consolidated balance sheets.
 This liability is reclassified to additional paid-in capital as the awards vest.
 If a stock option is early exercised, the unvested shares may be repurchased by the Company in case of employment termination at the price paid by the purchaser for such shares.
-Shares that were subject to repurchase totaled 27,864 and 205,361 as of January 31, 2023 and 2022, respectively.
+No shares were subject to repurchase as of January 31, 2024 and a total of 27,864 shares were subject to repurchase as of January 31, 2023.